GoDToD/ISAPA/README.md

-# Study Abroad RAG System
+# LLM-Driven Study Aboard Consulting System

 This project is a document-augmented question answering system combining a React frontend with a Flask backend.
 It supports real-time conversational interaction with a local large language model (LLM), document upload and semantic retrieval, and integrates a study abroad encyclopedia along with a curated QA dataset to enhance answering capabilities.